poroping/terraform-provider-fortios/docs/resources/wirelesscontroller_vapgroup.md

 * `dynamic_sort_table` - `true` or `false`, set this parameter to `true` when using dynamic for_each + toset to configure and sort sub-tables, if set to `true` static sub-tables must be ordered.

 * `comment` - Comment.
-* `name` - Group Name
+* `name` - Group Name.
 * `vaps` - List of SSIDs to be included in the VAP group.
 The structure of `vaps` block is documented below.

 The `vaps` block contains:

-* `name` - vap name This attribute must reference one of the following datasources: `wireless-controller.vap.name` .
+* `name` - VAP name.
+This attribute must reference one of the following datasources: `wireless-controller.vap.name` .

 ## Attribute Reference